Charles-Kaminski/FastEditDistanceUsingBigDataPrefixTrees/README.md

 # Fast-Edit-Distance-For-Big-Data
-Build prefix trees on a big-data platform in a lightening fast way and query them using an edit-distance algorithm.
+Build prefix trees on a big-data platform using a lightening-fast method and query them using an edit-distance algorithm.

 Read more at: